Canadian property bubble: Summary

 The Dallas Federal Reserve rated Canadian real estate as "exuberant" beginning in 2003.
 From 2003 to 2018, Canada saw an increase in home and property prices of up to 337% in some cities.
 In 2016, the OECD warned that Canada's financial stability was at risk due to elevated housing prices, investment and household debt.
 By 2018, home-owning costs were above 1990 levels when Canada saw its last housing bubble burst.
 Bloomberg Economics ranked Canada as the second largest housing bubble across the OECD in 2019 and 2021.
-Toronto scored the highest in the world in Swiss bank UBS' real estate bubble index in 2022, with Vancouver also scoring among the ten riskiest cities in the world.
+Toronto scored the highest in the world in Swiss bank UBS' real estate bubble index in 2022, with Vancouver also scoring among the ten riskiest cities in the world while the IMF warned that Canada faces the highest risk of mortgage defaults among advanced economies.
 In 2019, Parliament passed the National Housing Strategy Act, which recognizes housing as a human right, but McGill University professor Jayne Malenfant noted a lack of political will as, ultimately, "viewing housing as an investment is incompatible with the right to housing".